 - Dishwasher.
 During your inspection tour, take a few minutes to watch and listen to the dishwasher in action.
 A dishwasher that is slow to fill may have a problem with the water supply hose or the shutoff valve that controls it.
 If the dishwasher is slow to drain, or if drain water remains in the bottom of the dishwasher after the cycle is over, inspect the water discharge hose for clogs or pinching.

 - Refrigerator.
 A refrigerator with a water dispenser and icemaker should have its filter replaced regularly—most manufacturers recommend twice each year.
 A clogged filter can block water flow to the dispenser or icemaker.
 Also, check the water supply hose for signs of wear; replace it if necessary.

 Septic and Sewer

-The main line stoppage or a sewer backup is a serious plumbing problem that is best to avoid.
-Regular maintenance is the best way to do this.
+A stoppage in the main sewer line or septic system is a very serious plumbing problem and one that poses potential health risks.
+Regular inspection and maintenance is the best way to prevent this.

-- Check water pressure.
-Avoid putting additional stress on your home's plumbing system by ensuring that the water pressure is at a safe level.
+- Check home water pressure.
+Avoid excess stress on your home's plumbing system by making sure the water pressure is at a safe level.
 It only takes a few minutes to test water pressure with a pressure gauge.
-If the pressure is too high install or repair/replace the pressure regulator to bring it down to a safe level.
+If the pressure is too high, then install or repair/replace the pressure regulator to bring it down to a safe level.